 Get the Dirt on Air Plants

-These spindly plants called tillandsia are tenacious enough to skip the soil and add funky style to your space.
+Spindly air plants, also called tillandsia, are tenacious enough to skip the soil and add funky style to your space.

 With air plants, the possibilities are truly endless.
 Pair them in a grand display with succulents and orchids.
 Or forgo a container altogether.
 Set tillandsias on coffee tables, nestle them into your favorite nook or place them on a bookshelf or windowsill.
 They’ll look great no matter what!
 But however you decide to grow them, follow these basics for success.